eggheadio/eggheadio-course-notes/composing-closures-and-callbacks-in-javascript/notes/60-compose-operators-to-implement-game-logic.md

 )
 ```

-- we can see how we brak all the logic into two
+- we can see how we break all the logic into two

 ```js
 // PART 1